ejayssagpang/PHGovScanner/README.md

 # PHGovScanner
-This is a tool wherein you can passively scan any Philippine Governments for any exposed data on the internet.
+This is a tool wherein you can passively scan any Philippine Government Sectors for any exposed data on the internet.

 # How to install and use